How to develop self awareness in the workplace

-- build team capability instead of rely on self and assist her
+- build team capability instead of relying on self and assist her

-When I start coaching her, her self-awareness was very low.
-Luckily because I was an outsider she was willing to be open to listen and explore areas for growth.
+When I started coaching her, her self-awareness was very low.
+Luckily because I was an outsider she was willing to be open to listening and exploring areas for growth.
 She transparently shared her values, beliefs, strengths and disadvantages, and even her fears.
 After 6 months, Katie’s change was witnessed by the whole company.

-- She managed out low performers smoothly without interfering the team’s morale
+- She managed out low performers smoothly without interfering with the team’s morale

-- She won her team members’ admiration—many of them hold doubts for her before.
+- She won her team members’ admiration—many of them hold doubts about her before.

-The only reason why she was able to achieve these results is because her self-awareness was raised.
-She had to realise how her communication style and approach was impacting the team.
+The only reason why she was able to achieve these results is that her self-awareness was raised.
+She had to realize how her communication style and approach were impacting the team.
 How her own ambition was leading her towards a burnout if she couldn’t let go of things, delegate well and reduce her stress.

-A suited monk is a person who has managed to brings these two discrete personalities into one whole person.
-This process happens by enhancing self-awareness for managers and leaders in companies.
-The result is that they will feel more balanced within, less stress and being able to give ownership to others.
+A suited monk is a person who has managed to bring these two discrete personalities into one whole person.
+This process happens by enhancing self-awareness of managers and leaders in companies.
+The result is that they will feel more balanced within, have less stress, and be able to give ownership to others.

 Self-awareness is not a quick fix it is a process.
-But it is important if you want to keep your people engaged, motivated and lead beyond their ego.
+But it is important if you want to keep your people engaged, motivated, and lead beyond their egos.

 In this 2-minute free quiz you will find the answers you need to lead from within and move forward in life to close the Suit – Monk Gap towards more happiness and purpose at work.
 Free Quiz ”How Happy Are You”.
 You will receive a report to help you identify how big is the GAP between your internal and external self today and provide strategies to close the GAP.
 Take your Free Quiz here

-Raf Adams – The Suited Monk, has been helping people align their internal and external self and find their path in work and life.
+Raf Adams has been helping people align their internal and external self and find their path in work and life.
 He has been living in China for 12 years, doing workshops and seminars, and is the author of The Suited Monk and Suited Monk Leadership.